Scenic mountains, rocks, and ravines in the semi-desert of Saghro

-In the remote and mountainous semi-desert of Saghro we experience rough and beautiful multicoloured mountains and many fascinating rock formations.
-We walk over high mountain passes, through narrow ravines, in dry riverbeds and past nomad settlements.
-The barren landscape is sparsely populated, but in places we pass small Berber villages surrounded by terraced fields and groves of trees.
+In the remote and mountainous semi-desert of Saghro, we experience rough and beautiful multicolored mountains and many fascinating rock formations.
+We walk over high mountain passes, through narrow ravines, in dry riverbeds, and past nomad settlements.
+The barren landscape is sparsely populated, but in places, we pass small Berber villages surrounded by terraced fields and groves of trees.

 The tour day by day

 THE TOUR DAY BY DAY

 Day one: Marrakech – Bab n’Ali

 We leave Marrakech and the flat country behind us for a full-day drive towards the mountainous semi-desert of Saghro.
 The road winds its way up to the Tizi n´Tichka Pass at 2 260 meters where we have wide vistas over the surrounding landscape.
 Our drive continues through a beautiful valley with villages scattered over the mountainsides.
 Soon fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters, and the M´Goun massif with its summit at 4 068 meters.

 After passing Ouarzazate, nicknamed “the door of the desert”, and the green oases of Aït Saounes we arrive in N’kob, the gateway to southern Saghro.
 From here we continue following a small gravel road into the heart of Saghro.
 On our first night, we stay in a guest house about 1 200 meters close to the fascinating rock formation Bab N’Ali, towering in splendid isolation nearby.
 In the evening we meet up with our mule drivers and our cook.